logangingerich/logangingerich.github.io/_portfolio/1blocjams.md

 This musical library web application was built using HTML, CSS, Javascript and jQuery to produce an attractive, responsive, and easy-to-navigate website that can generate and play music from a library.

-## Problem
+## Implementation

-The challenge here was to build an attractive and fully functional site for finding and playing music, much like Spotify.
 I had to take the look and aesthetics of the site into account, in addition to building a site that was easy to navigate and allowed users to find and play music.

-## Solution

 I built the site initially through vanilla HTML and CSS, then added functionality and animation with Javascript and the jQuery library.
 After it was complete, I refactored the code using AngularJS as a framework.

 ## Results